Call Now For A Free Consultation 541-485-4878

 Negligence of a slip and fall accident is often determined by the conditions such as poor lighting, wet surface, lack of enforcement of the company policy, etc. Once the liable party is found negligent the victim may be rewarded a settlement value for things such as pain and suffering, medical bills both present and future pertaining to this accident, household bills and other necessities.

-Contact an Experienced Slip and Fall Attorney
+Contact an Experienced Slip and Fall Attorney in Eugene

 You Pay Nothing Until We Win Your Case